Policies and Procedures

 • The University has the right to retain or release intellectual property that it develops during research.

 The proper mechanism for this relationship is a cost-reimbursement contract.
 Infrequently, an industry sponsor will insist on a fixed-price contract.
-Such contracts may be accepted with the approval of the Vice Chancellor for Research and Economic Development if DORED determines that the financial/legal risks are acceptable or minimal, the researcher’s department identifies the funds to be used in the event of an overrun, and the deliverables do not include hardware or software.
+Such contracts may be accepted with the approval of the Vice Chancellor for Research and Economic Development if Division of Research determines that the financial/legal risks are acceptable or minimal, the researcher’s department identifies the funds to be used in the event of an overrun, and the deliverables do not include hardware or software.

 “Time and Materials” contracts require fixed labor rates that include all overhead and other costs.
 These contracts cannot be accommodated by our accounting systems without handling them “off-line” manually.
 This type of contract is not appropriate for an educational institution operating under OMB Circular A-21 Cost Principles.
 Such contracts must be reviewed by the Division of Research & Economic Development and the University attorney.